laishuai111/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 ---
 title: InfluxDB schema design
 description: >
-  Improve InfluxDB schema design and data layout to reduce high cardinality and make your data more performant.
+  Design your InfluxDB schema to reduce high cardinality and make your data more performant.
 menu:
   influxdb_2_0:
     name: Schema design